Delhi in a Day With Kids: A Child Friendly Itinerary

 The colonnaded walkways of Connaught Place are easy to navigate and offer shade in summer

 The colonnaded shopfronts are set out in concentric circles and lettered, making it easy to navigate with kids.
-Covered walkways provide welcome shade in the hotter months.
+Covered walkways provide shade in the hotter weather.

 Unplugged Courtyard, one of the best bars in Delhi